ChartinoLabs/BRKXAR-2032-test-automation/README.md

 #### Learning Mode

+In learning mode, the test automation dynamically discovers and stores the golden parameters for your testbed.
+These parameters are saved for use in future test runs.

+To run the test automation in learning mode, execute the following command:

 ```bash
 uv run pyats run job workspace/runner.py --testbed-file testbed.yaml --mode learning
 ```

 #### Testing Mode

+In testing mode, the test automation compares the current state of your devices against the previously learned golden parameters.
+Human-friendly results are generated and aggregated for review.

+To run the test automation in testing mode, execute the following command:

 ```bash
 uv run pyats run job workspace/runner.py --testbed-file testbed.yaml --mode testing